toontoet/meteor-dynamic-tables/README.md

      - takes as arguments a {selector} and {options} - which can be passed directly to a find
      - all permissions must be handled here.
      - the publication must return either a single cursor, or an array of cursors, the first of which must be the cursor for the documents (e.g., any joins must follow)
-     - complex publications can be accomplished by specifying an array of composite publication names - which utilise `publishComposite`
+     - complex publications can be accomplished by specifying an array of `compositecompositePublicationNames`- which utilise `publishComposite`
      - I'm actively working on reducing some of this complexity.
 7. Potential performance benefits caused by highly selective rendering of rows based on modified data
      - I'm actively working on improving this further by caching rendered templates between page changes and rendering specific columns on data change.
 8. Beyond this it has a very similar API to Tabular Tables

+## performance

+There are three main performance improvements over Tabular Tables.
+First, there is no additional rountrip between client and server - tabular tables works by publishing an "information" collection for each table with the list of documentIds to return, the client the subscribes to those documents.
+While this package also returns the documentIDs as paret of an information collection, it does it at the same time as running the main publication.

+Additionally, as tabular tables uses one publication for fetching the documentIds and another for fetching the documents themselves, any security work (e.g., checking a users permissions) must be done in both places.
+This package only requires it in one place, where it is called exactly once.

+Finally, by selectively re-rendering rows on data change (rather than re-rendering the entire page), we achieve performance improvements relative to tabular tables.
+This is particularly important when your rows use templates.

 ## Usage